andis-sprinkis/xdg-open-simple/README.md

         Reason:

         1. Unlikely to be in use - out of more than 100 Desktop files on my Linux system, none use these field codes.

-- Support for the relative target file paths and URLs has been added.
-- From `xdg-utils` substitutes only the `xdg-open`, not the other tools.
-- Retains the original `xdg-open` exit codes.

 ## Resources